HL7/smart-health-cards-and-links/input/pagecontent/index.md

 - send an elementary school a link to their child's immunization history, allowing the school to verify the information with the immunization registry and copy in the details if it wishes
 - receive a "ticket" to access the results of a lab test when they're ready
 - give a provider time-limited or ongoing access to some or all of their medical data, including the ability to search.

 <p></p>

-SMART Health Cards and Links share technologies for representing, securing and verifying a patient's information and are designed to be used together.
-This guide defines their features, specifies rules for implementing, and describes scenarios that illustrate their use.

-<p></p>

-### SMART Health Cards

-Health Cards are verified versions of an individual's clinical information, such as vaccination history or test results.
-They allow a patient to keep a copy of their important health records on hand and easily share this information with others.
-Health Cards contain a secure QR code and may be saved digitally or printed on paper.

-Patients can get a Health Card through a qualified issuer.
-An issuer is any organization authorized by the [Verifiable Clinical Information coalition (VCI)](https://www.vci.org) to generate these cards, including pharmacies, hospitals, healthcare providers, medical labs, public health agencies, and more.

-This implementation guide provides a framework for Health Cards that supports documentation of any health-related details that can be modeled with [HL7 FHIR](https://hl7.org/fhir/).
-This work grew out of our initial focus on enabling a consumer to receive COVID-19 Vaccination or Lab results and **present these results to another party in a verifiable manner**.
-Key use cases included conveying point-in-time infection status for return-to-workplace and travel.

-To ensure end-user privacy and the ability for Health Cards to work across organizational and jurisdictional boundaries, this framework builds on international open standards and decentralized infrastructure.

-<p></p>

-### SMART Health Links
-Health Links add features including...
-- storage and sharing of more information than can be kept on a single Health Card
-- sharing of both tamper-proof and non-tamper-proof information
-- long-term sharing of data
-- sharing data that can evolve over time
-- mitigating the damage of QRs being leaked or scanned by the wrong party, through generation of a "one-time use" QR code (or a limited-time use QR), so at the time of creation there's a limited number of "claims" or a limited time period attached to it
-- protecting the QR with a PIN, which the patient can communicate to the recipient out-of-band
-- the option to host files using encrypted cloud storage, so the hosting provider can't see file contents
-- a simple UX where Data Recipients can scans a QR and immediately retrieve the data
-- a path to additional assurance that information is only shared with the intended party, e.g. requiring a recipient authenticate or id-proof before accessing the shared data.

-<p></p>